Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

-We have argued how two significant subevents of the event of low subcritical overlap typically force provably rare static events.
-The first argument was expository and it is the second that will find rigorous expression in the proof of Theorem~\ref{t.main.scaled}(1).
 We conclude this overview by highlighting some points of incompleteness in our discussion. \begin{enumerate} \item In arguing for the bound~(\ref{e.proxytimezero}), we invoked the typical geometric feature that the two paths that constitute an excursion of scale $2^{-\ell}$ would have horizontal separation of order $2^{-2\ell/3}$ at typical vertical coordinates.
 If many excursions are {\em slender}, with $\rho_n^t$ consistently running closer than the characteristic displacement for much of the lifetime of excursions of this polymer from $\rho_n^0$, the argument for~(\ref{e.proxytimezero}) breaks down.
-We will present a separate argument that slender excursions between the two polymers $\rho_n^0$ and $\rho_n^t$ are a rarity. \item We have mentioned that the several excursions' argument in Subsection~\ref{s.severalexcursions} will run into difficulty when $2^\ell$ is close to $n$---when low overlap is due to many excursions whose duration barely exceeds the microscopic scale~$n^{-1}$.
-This extremely short excursions' case will require a separate analysis that does not employ the proxy. \end{enumerate}
+We will present a separate argument that slender excursions between the two polymers $\rho_n^0$ and $\rho_n^t$ are a rarity. \item We have mentioned that the several excursions' argument in Subsection~\ref{s.severalexcursions} will run into difficulty when $2^\ell$ is close to $n$---when low overlap is due to many excursions whose duration barely exceeds the microscopic scale~$n^{-1}$ (the short excursions case).
+This case will require a separate analysis that does not employ the proxy. \end{enumerate}

-According to a precise definition that we defer, the latter excursions will be called {\em short}.
-The others, whose treatment forms our principal concern and which has been the object of this heuristical overview, will be called {\em long}.
-The more unwieldly names {\em extremely short} and {\em not extremely short} would however better express the conceptual role of the two cases.